EMBOSSING AND DEBOSSING

 Debossing is really the opposite of embossing and where the image has created a depressed effect.
 In the same way as embossing, the debossed area can be left untouched (blind deboss) or filled in with hot foil.

-The example on the left was created using flat blue foil for the disc with shiny metallic silver foil for text and the circular cross hatch pattern.
-The cross hatch was debossed and the logo embossed.
+The example on the left was created using flat blue foil with debossed silver foil for the circular cross hatch pattern.

 At Dagwood, we have a skilled and experienced team who use use traditional methods combined with a large range of specialist machinery.

 DO YOU NEED PACKAGING PROOFS AND MOCK-UPS?